OutSystems/docs-product/src/develop/ui/accessibility/accessibility-web/vpat-template.md

 </div>

-The purpose of the Voluntary Product Accessibility Template, or VPAT™, is to assist Federal contracting officials and other buyers in making preliminary assessments regarding the support given by OutSystems to delivery of accessibility standards compliant applications.
+The purpose of the Voluntary Product Accessibility Template, or VPAT™, is to assist Federal contracting officials and other buyers.
+It helps them make preliminary assessments regarding the support given by OutSystems.
+This support relates to the delivery of accessibility standards-compliant applications.

 ## Summary Table - Supporting Features

 The scope of this VPAT includes the ability to create applications that are Section 508 compliant using OutSystems technology.
-This applies to the custom applications delivered by OutSystems customers and developers, not to the development toolset (e.g. the visual integrated development environment).
+This applies to the custom applications delivered by OutSystems customers and developers, not to the development toolset (for example, the visual integrated development environment).

-Considering that ultimately every application will be designed, developed and delivered by a specific OutSystems customer, all applicable standards in this VPAT are noted as Supports – meaning OutSystems, as a development platform, fully meets the letter and intent of criteria.
-Responsibility is left to the developer to use the required constructs, configurations, and design patterns of their choice, while abiding to the accessibility compliance requirements.
+Since a specific OutSystems customer will ultimately design, develop, and deliver every application, this VPAT notes all applicable standards as "Supports."
+This means that as a development platform, OutSystems fully meets the letter and intent of criteria.
+The developer is responsible for using the required constructs, configurations, and design patterns of their choice while adhering to accessibility compliance requirements.

 | Criteria                                                        | Supporting Features | Remarks and explanations                                                                 |
 |-----------------------------------------------------------------|---------------------|------------------------------------------------------------------------------------------|